General Education Requirements

 Specific requirements for demonstrating computer proficiency may be established by the academic department.

-If a student holds a baccalaureate degree or higher from a recognized, accredited institution, as determined by Oregon Tech, the general education requirements for the Oregon Tech baccalaureate may be waived subject to departmental program requirements.
+If a student holds a baccalaureate degree or higher from a recognized, accredited institution, as determined by Oregon Tech, the Oregon Tech general education requirements for the Oregon Tech baccalaureate may be substituted, subject to departmental accreditation requirements.